7 Best Types of Content to Share on Social Media

 Social media platforms serve as a gateway into other people’s realities, and real-time event updates make great use of this functionality.
 While you’re attending a local event, tradeshow, or conference, post regular images and updates as the event rolls on—and include the event’s hashtag if you can.
 Your followers will love the first-person perspective, and if they happen to be attending the event, you’ll earn extra attention and credibility.

-Performing some initial market and competitive research should help you start with a solid direction, but remember to adjust your strategy over time as you learn more about how your content impacts your social strategy.
+Performing some initial market and competitive research should help you start with solid new ideas, but remember to adjust your content creation and social media strategy over time as you learn more about how your social media content impacts your social media engagement and brand visibility.

 Author